-FRESHMEN COUNSELERS
+FRESHMEN COUNSELORS

-This year 220 upperclass women have been chosen by a student committee under the direction of a Senior woman to serve as social and personal counselers to the incoming Freshman women, to correspond with them during the summer, and to be on hand to help them make adjustments to college life during their first year.
+This year 220 upperclass women have been chosen by a student committee under the direction of a Senior woman to serve as social and personal counselors to the incoming Freshman women, to correspond with them during the summer, and to be on hand to help them make adjustments to college life during their first year.

-The Freshman Counseler and the Faculty Adviser cooperate in helping the freshmen in their new surroundings.
+The Freshman Counselors and the Faculty Adviser cooperate in helping the freshmen in their new surroundings.
 Both consider it a privilege to aid in any way, so that this first year may prove to be a most successful and pleasant one.

 A system of "Freshman Families" is being attempted this year in an effort to give a better chance to become acquainted with others in the Freshman class.
-These groups will be made up of several counselers, their advisees and a faculty adviser.
-Margaret Collinge is chairman.
+These groups will be made up of several counselors, their advisees and a faculty adviser.
+Jean Collar and Eleanor Kinney are cochairmen.